Kagebounshin/game-rating-site/README.md

 ### Further Testing

-- Tested the links  alot, to see if they get you to the desired place.
+- Tested the links alot, to see if they behave as they should.
 - This project was tested different webbrowsers, Google Chrome & Microsoft Edge, Safari.
-- This project was tested different devices such as Desktop, Laptop, Ipad, Iphone 12 Pro, Iphone X, Iphone 8 & Iphone 7, Sony xperia Z1.
+- This project was tested different devices such as Desktop, Laptop, Ipad, Iphone 12 Pro, Iphone X, Iphone 8.
 - Friend & Family members has tested the site, looking for bugs and other issues.

 ### Known Bugs